mkchuprin/BestPix/README.md

 # BestPix

 Use your Mac to see the photos your iPhone thinks are best.
+Inspired by Simon Willison's [Pelican post](https://simonwillison.net/2020/May/21/dogsheep-photos/)!

 ## Description